mpvnet-player/mpv.net/docs/Manual.md

 Scripting
 ---------

-There is no debugger support available for the scripting hosts, mpv.net can be started from a terminal, script errors and debug messages are printed then on the terminal.

 #### Lua

 File Type: `lua`

 Location: `<config folder>\scripts`

+The Lua script host is built into libmpv.

+There is no debugging support, only error and debug messages printed on the terminal.

-Lua and JavaScript scripts are loaded before the first media file loads.
+Lua scripts are loaded before the first media file loads.

 [mpv Lua documentation](https://mpv.io/manual/master/#lua-scripting)